cityjson/specs/docs/citygmlsupport.rst

 #. **Transportation**: roads, railways and squares
 #. **Tunnel**: tunnels, possibly split into parts

-Furthermore, these characteristics are not supported:
+Furthermore, these are not supported:

 #. no support for ImplicitGeometries
 #. no support for ADEs (or other extension mechanism)
-#. no support for the topological relationships that can be defined, eg  *relativeToTerrain* andrelativeToWater*
+#. no support for the topological relationships that can be defined, eg  *relativeToTerrain* and *relativeToWater*
 #. no support for arbitrary coordinate reference systems (CRSs).
 Only an `EPSG code <https://epsg.io>`_ can be used.
 Furthermore, all geometries in a given CityJSON must be using the same CRS.